ic3-software/ic3-reporting-api/doc/plugin/Reference.md

 ### Tidy Table Transformation

-A tidy table transformation (or simply a transformation) allows for manipulating the content of a tidy table before it is fed as input of a widget (i.e., chart, table, filter, etc...) to make it more appropriate and valuable for the sake of reporting/analytics.
+A tidy table transformation (or simply a transformation) allows for manipulating the content of a tidy table before it is fed as input of a widget (i.e., chart, table, filter, etc.) to make it more appropriate and valuable for the sake of reporting/analytics.
 At the same time they allow for performing on the client side any additional data processing that was not possible on the actual source of data.